rust-lang/rfcs/text/3503-frontmatter.md

 ## Multiple frontmatters

+At least for cargo's use cases, the only other file would consier supporting is `Cargo.lock` and we have other avenues we want to explore as future possibilities before we even consider the idea of multiple frontmatters.

-If we decide we need to embed additional metadata, we have a couple of options for extending frontmatter support.
+So **if** we decide we need to embed additional metadata, we have a couple of options for extending frontmatter support.

 Distinct blocks, maybe with newlines